 Merēre is also the root of the Latin noun meretrix, “prostitute,” and so meretricious originally meant “relating to or having the nature of prostitution.”
 Shortly after the word was adopted into English in the 17th century, people also began to use it to refer to things that were superficially attractive but that lacked true value or integrity, and that’s how the word is most commonly used today.

 A meretricious politician, then, is insincere — making attractive statements and grand promises but lacking the integrity to follow through on them.
-The correct answer is C.

 The verbs enervate and innervate are antonymous near-homophones — they sound very similar but mean the opposite of one another.
 Both stem from the Latin root nervus, “nerve or sinew.”
 Enervate begins with the Latinate prefix e-, meaning “out of,” and so means “to drain of nerve, strength, or vigor.”
 Innervate, on the other hand, begins with in-, which means (unsurprisingly) “in,” and the word means “to arouse or stimulate, or to supply with nerves.”

-One who is enervated is “out of nerve,” and one who is innervated has been stimulated to action, so the correct answer is B; the Redhawks have more confidence.
+One who is enervated is “out of nerve,” and one who is innervated has been stimulated to action, so the correct answer is b; the Redhawks have more confidence.

 Here’s a mnemonic device to help you keep the two words separate in your mind: If someone is innervated, they’ve (metaphorically) had nerves put in them; if a person is enervated, their nerve has escaped, exited, emptied out.